-Kerri Pottharst OAM was Inducted in The Sport Australia Hall of Fame on Thursday, 9th October 2014 as an Athlete Member for her contribution to the sport of volleyball.
+Kerri Pottharst OAM was inducted in the Sport Australia Hall of Fame on Thursday, October 9, 2014 as an Athlete Member for her contribution to the sport of volleyball.

 Potharst is inevitably linked in the public mind with Natalie Cook because of their gold medal winning partnership at the Sydney 2000 Olympics and their bronze in Atlanta in 1996.
 But they earn their places in the Sport Australia Hall of Fame as individuals because they also enjoyed significant success in other combinations.

 Pottharst in fact first earned fame as an indoor volleyballer.
 She represented Australia from 1982 – 1992, captained the National Team in 1992 and played professionally in Italy for one season in 1990.